squaresLab/ghcc-obfuscator/README.md

 1. [ADVobfuscator](https://github.com/andrivet/ADVobfuscator), a source-to-source obfuscator used for string obfuscation.
 2. [Obfuscator-LLVM](https://github.com/obfuscator-llvm/obfuscator/wiki/Installation), a compile-time obfuscator with three obfuscation flags.
 Each flag is used once individually, and once in combination (all three) for a total of 4 compilations.

 From [huzecong/ghcc](https://github.com/huzecong/ghcc): This project serves as the data collection process for training neural decompilers, such as [CMUSTRUDEL/DIRE](https://github.com/CMUSTRUDEL/DIRE).
 The code for compilation is adapted from [bvasiles/decompilationRenaming](https://github.com/bvasiles/decompilationRenaming).
-The code for decompilation is adapted from [CMUSTRUDEL/DIRE](https://github.com/CMUSTRUDEL/DIRE).

 ## Setup